Magic Cabinet (Ken Birdwell Foundation)

 Ken Birdwell, Founder and Board Chair

 Birdwell helped start the video game company Valve as Employee #1, contributing to Half-Life and Portal (which sold over 4 million copies).
 He retired from Valve in 2016 and has been active in the nonprofit sector since 1992 as a donor, volunteer, and board member.
-His vision for Magic Cabinet was influenced by his nonprofit work where he "saw the value of their work and the limiting nature of program-specific grants and the troubling power dynamics of much traditional funding."
+His vision for Magic Cabinet was influenced by his nonprofit work where he "saw the value of their work and the limiting nature of programme-specific grants and the troubling power dynamics of much traditional funding."

 Trish Millines Dziko (Elected September 2023)